 - 1. Access your Services Director VA from a browser, using its Service Endpoint IP Address. - 2.
 Log in as the administration user.
-The Home page appears.

-3. Click the Catalogs menu, and then click Cloud Registration.
-The Setup Cloud Registration page appears.
+The Home page appears. - 3.
+Click the Catalogs menu, and then click Cloud Registration.

-FIGURE 111 Setup Cloud Registration Page

-Setup Cloud Registration
+The Cloud Registration page appears.

-- 4. Specify your AWS credentials as AWS Access Key and AWS Secret Access Key, and then click Update. - 5.
-Click the Add button above the table of Cloud Registration resources.
+4. Click the Add button above the table of Cloud Registration resources.

 The Create a New Cloud Registration dialog appears.

-FIGURE 112 Cloud Registration Page: Adding a Cloud Registration
+FIGURE 111 Cloud Registration Page: Adding a Cloud Registration